Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 Things to do in Panajachel

-There are many cool things to do in Panajachel and it is the best place to book activities on the lake –
+There are many cool things to do in Panajachel, and it is the best place to book activities on the lake –

 - Visit Lake Atitlan’s largest central market & shop for handicrafts